Skip to content

 Outlook Message Recall: How to Unsend an Email Before It’s Read

-Recall an email in Outlook on desktop or web, handle failed recalls, and set up a send delay that stops accidental emails before they leave your outbox.
+Recall an Outlook email on desktop or web, fix failed recalls, and set up a two-minute send delay that stops accidental emails before they ever leave your outbox.

 Quick Answer

 In classic Outlook for Windows, open Sent Items, double-click the message, then go to Message > Actions > Recall This Message and choose Delete unread copies.
-Recall only succeeds if the recipient is on the same Microsoft Exchange or Microsoft 365 organization and hasn’t yet opened the email.
+Recall only works if the recipient is in your Microsoft Exchange or Microsoft 365 organization and has not yet opened the email.
 Messages sent to Gmail or Yahoo cannot be recalled.

 These steps apply to Office 2016, 2019, and Microsoft 365 desktop on Windows.